 But let’s not forget that proxies do not offer similar encryption as a VPN and can leak your IP address.

 4. Get your ISP to change your IP address

-You can try asking your Internet Service Provider (ISP) to assign you a different IP address, but it’s not guaranteed that your ISP would actually do that for you or not.
-This is because every ISP has a different policy and way of handling such user requests.
+You can try asking your Internet Service Provider (ISP) to assign you a different IP address.
+But it’s not guaranteed if your ISP would do that for you or not.
+This is because every ISP has a different policy and way to handle such user requests.

-If your ISP assigns dynamic IP addresses, then you need to know that your IP might change from time to time, as dynamic IPs do not stay the same forever.
-These IP addresses are recycled when you disconnect your device from the internet or unplug your modem.
+If your ISP assigns dynamic IP addresses, then you need to know that your IP might change from time to time as dynamic IPs do not stay the same forever.
+These IP addresses are recycled and when you disconnect your device from the internet or unplug your modem.

-Remember that requests like these might require your current IP address and account information.
+Do remember that requests like these might require your present IP address and account information.

 5. Using a Tor browser for a new IP